blackawa/micropress/spec/01_functionality_requirements.md

 - expel any other users
 - change status of any other users
 - change their own account information(pic, mail address, password, etc)
+- configure cooperation with other monitoring tools
+- configure publishment webhook

 ## For editor in chief